Ali Haidar (politician)

-Ali Haidar (born 1962) is a Syrian politician who is the leader of the Syrian Social Nationalist Party – Intifada Wing, and since June 2011 the Minister of State for National Reconciliation Affairs.
+Ali Haidar (born 1962) is a Syrian politician who is the leader of the Syrian Social Nationalist Party – Intifada Wing, and from June 2011 to November 2018 was the Minister of State for National Reconciliation Affairs.

 Early life

-Ali Haidar was born in Hama-masyaf in 1962.
+Ali Haidar was born to an Alawite family in Hama-Masyaf in 1962.
 He studied ophthalmology at the Damascus University, and specialized in surgery and eye diseases.
 Whilst studying ophthalmology he was classmates with Bashar al-Assad.
 He graduated from Damascus University in 1994.

 Career

 In 2012, Haidar led his party into the Popular Front for Change and Liberation coalition of non-Ba'athist parties in the Syrian parliament.
 Haidar is one of two non-Ba'athist candidates elected to Parliament in May 2012 who were given ministerial posts, the other being Jamil Qadri.

 On 12 February 2013, Haidar stated in a press briefing that the Syrian government can hold talks with head of Syrian opposition, Moaz al Khatib.
 These talks did not transpire.
 Haidar announced in May 2014 that his party was withdrawing from the Popular Front for Change and Liberation over discrepancy in positions towards the presidential election; his SSNP supported the re-election of Bashar al-Assad.